One of the most popular questions we get from friends, family, and readers is, “how old should my child be before I get them a phone?”

 Why does my child need a phone?

-There are plenty of people who believe that their son or daughter needs a phone “because they’re in school now.”
+There are plenty of people who believe that their son or daughter should have a phone “because they’re in school now.”
 The same can be said of children in extracurricular activities or when they begin to stay overnight at a friend’s home.

 Here are a number of factors to consider as to why it might be easier if your child has a phone.